 Dr. Steven Hyman, a former NIMH Director, concluded from his review of brain research that the SSRIs “create perturbances in neurotransmitter functions (that are) qualitatively as well as quantitatively different from the normal state.”
 In 2017, Dr. Peter Gotzsche, one of the founders of the Cochrane Collaboration, the volunteer organization that reviews the effectiveness and safety of prescription drugs, after reviewing 70 drug trials, reported that the SSRIs double the risk of suicide and violence, confirming Wolfe’s warning.
 And in 2018, an article published in the Journal of the American Medical Association (JAMA) confirmed Wolfe’s reporting of the many prescription drugs that have side effects that cause depression.
 Moreover, the JAMA article added another drug class to the list: the SSRIs.

-One of the SSRIs identified in the JAMA article as causing depression is Celexa, the prime drug prescribed in the STAR*D study, suggesting an explanation for the negative long-term results found for the SSRIs.
+One of the SSRIs identified in the JAMA article as causing depression is Celexa, the prime drug prescribed in the STAR*D study, a plausible explanation for the negative long-term results found for the SSRIs.

 Nevertheless, these findings against the safety and effectiveness of the SSRIs have had no impact on the prescription of these drugs by psychiatrists and primary care doctors as the prime treatment for depression.

-To review, research results have revealed what happens when taking an SSRI to treat depression.
+Research results have revealed what happens to patients when they are prescribed an SSRI to treat depression.
 An initial placebo effect (a positive psychological effect) is followed by the depressive side effects induced by the drug.
 The doctor misinterprets this worsening as a recurrence of depression, increasing the dosage of drug or prescribing a different SSRI.

 The data showing that the SSRIs, one of America’s favorite drugs, are unsafe drugs certainly is as compelling as the data was against the safety of the Chevy Corvair, which was America’s favorite automobile.
 But whereas the damning evidence against this car became widely known, no such understanding has been fostered for the negative side effects of the SSRIs.